digioz/digiozphpportal/Readme.md

 - Create a database called digiozphpportal
 - Run the command "php artisan migrate" to generate the database tables
+- Run the command "php artisan db:seed" to pre-populate the database tables with necessary entries
 - Run the site and enjoy!

 ### Prerequisites